 Apple in iOS 15 introduced Focus mode, an expansion of Do Not Disturb that allows you to set up different permissions for apps, contacts, and more depending on what you're doing.
-In iOS 16, currently in beta, Apple has expanded what Focus modes can do with new features, including the ability to add Focus Filters.
+In iOS 16, Apple has expanded what Focus modes can do with new features, including the ability to add Focus Filters.
 This article explains how Focus Filters can be used to associate a Safari Tab Group with a Focus.

 Introduced in iOS 15, Tab Groups are designed to make organizing and preserving your open browser tabs more manageable without having to have those tabs active.
 Tab Groups are a way to easily save and manage related tabs, such as those used when planning trips or shopping, or groups can be used to store the tabs you visit daily.